jlingram1/Schwarzschild-Black-Hole/README.md

 Sample work

-* This uses the diffgeo.m package, which can be found here: http://people.brandeis.edu/~headrick/Mathematica/index.html
+* This Mathematica notebook uses the diffgeo.m package, which can be found here: http://people.brandeis.edu/~headrick/Mathematica/index.html